 Why would you recommend working in a medical environment?

-Being an engineer in a medical environment is like having the best job in the world with the added benefit of making a massive difference to people’s lives.
+Being an engineer, for example a radiotherapy technician, in a medical environment is like having the best job in the world with the added benefit of making a massive difference to people’s lives.

 Can you give an example of someone who started as an apprentice and has been successful?